FUN SPEECH JOURNEYS

 Purpose Driven

-Bring the speech pathology and teaching lessons home with this new book - centered around a theme of cars - that promotes speaking in younger children.
+Bring the speech pathology and teaching lessons home with this new book

 Within the pages of this picture book, readers will find mini “lessons” inclusive of: